 You will be able to claim the new tradesperson's tools deduction as part of your total employment expenses deduction on line 229 of your income tax return.
 To support your claim, you will also need to attach a completed Form T777, Statement of Employment Expenses, to your income tax return.
 Your employer will have to complete and sign Form T2200, Declaration of Conditions of Employment, to certify that you are required to provide these tools as a condition of, and for use in, your employment.

-Incentive for non E.I.
-Apprentices
+Incentive for non EI Apprentices

-Apprentices that have completed a level of school full-time apprenticeship in-school training at an approved MTCU Training Delivery Agent on or after January 1, 2010 while being registered as an Ontario apprentice without being eligible for Employment Insurance benefits for the duration of the level of in-school training.
+Apprentices that have completed a level of school full-time apprenticeship in-school training at an approved MCU Training Delivery Agent on or after January 1, 2010 while being registered as an Ontario apprentice without being eligible for Employment Insurance benefits for the duration of the level of in-school training.
 For eligibility requirements.

 Conestoga College Awards & Scholarships

 Many program-specific awards are administered by individual programs.
 Students should talk to their faculty or program coordinators about additional awards available in their specific programs.
-Information and application forms for all awards, bursaries and scholarships are administered by the Student Financial Services
+Information and application forms for all awards, bursaries and scholarships are administered by the Student Financial Services.

-Skills Canada -Ontario Awards and Scholarships
+Skills Ontario Awards and Scholarships